pafitis009/Problems/README.md

-Problems that I parrticulary like
+Problems that I particulary like